U.S. Stocks Set to Post Strong First-Half Gains

 Earlier, the global bond selloff had spread to Asia, pushing the yield on Japan's 10-year government bond to its highest in more than three months.

-In Japan, the Nikkei 225 fell below 20000 for the first time in two weeks before recovering to end down 0.9%.
-South Korea's Kospi edged down 0.2%, hit by a drop in index behemoth Samsung, while Australia's S&P/ASX 200 slid 1.7% as major bank shares fell.
+Japan's Nikkei Stock Average fell below 20000 for the first time in two weeks before recovering to end down 0.9%.
+South Korea's Kospi edged down 0.2%, hit by a drop in Samsung, while Australia's S&P/ASX 200 slid 1.7% as major bank shares fell.

 Friday's stock weakness there might be the result of companies' "squaring up their books," on the last working day of the financial year for a large number of Australian companies, said Grant Williamson, a director at Hamilton Hindin Greene in New Zealand.

-In currencies, the WSJ Dollar Index was flat following its lowest close since November.
+In currencies, the WSJ Dollar Index was recently up 0.1% following its lowest close since November.

 --Lucy Craymer contributed to this article.